-In this article, I share what HappySignals has learned about the importance of employee experience management, in partnership with our customers, over the last five years.
+In this article, I share what HappySignals has learned about the importance of employee or end-user experience management, in partnership with our customers, over the last five years.
 I also share what we’ve learned from the COVID-19 crisis and the increase in remote working.
 For example, how are employees handling the new situation?
 Are they able to work?
 And what does IT support need to do differently?

 Let’s start with a quick explanation of what employee experience management is.

-What employee experience is
+What employee or end-user experience is

 Over the last half-decade of working with our customers, we’ve discovered that there are two key facets of employee experience (and metrics to monitor):